somenath203/tomato-leaf-disease-classification-ten-classes/README.md

 ## About the Frontend Web Application

-The frontend of this project is created with the help of ReactJS.
-It is integrated with the deep learning models via FastAPI, enabling users to upload tomato leaf images and receive the predcited result accordingly.
+The frontend of this project is developed using ReactJS.
+It interfaces with deep learning models through **FastAPI**, allowing users to upload images of tomato leaves and obtain the predicted results.
+The web application features:

+- A Profile Section: Displays the logged-in user's profile picture, full name, and email address.
+- A History Page: Lists all the prediction records made by the user to date.
+- An About Us Page: Provides an overview of the project and includes a "Give Feedback" button which user can use to provide feedback about the application.

 ## About the Tomato Leaf Image validation